l7mp/dcontroller/README.md

 Δ-controller is a framework to simplify the design, implementation and maintenance of Kubernetes operators.
-The main goal is to reduce the mental overhead of writing Kubernetes operators by providing simple automations to eliminate some of the repetitive code that must be written when coding against the [Kubernetes controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) project.
+The main goal is to reduce the mental overhead of writing Kubernetes operators by providing simple automations to eliminate some of the repetitive imperative code that must be written when coding against the [Kubernetes controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) project.
 The final goal is to let anyone with minimal Go skills to write complex Kubernetes operators in the NoCode/LowCode style.